msgpo/tunneldigger/README.rst

 .. _wlan slovenija: https://wlan-si.net

-This is the sudo mesh fork.
+This is a fairly historical version of the sudo mesh fork.
+We basically scrapped most of the sudomesh specific code so that we could stay relevant with the upstream repo.
+I'm keeping this as the soiled_master branch in case we need to revisit this history.

+With that in mind.....

 It has only the following changes:

 - Added init.d file for broker
 - Fixed requirements.txt file